matsgund/jobbsokeren-be/readme.md

 ## Deployment

-Deployed to azure using github actions.
+Deployed to azure app service using github actions.

 ## Built With